 Office Operations Intern and Edward Scott Morrison Scholar

-Paola Rubio Rodriguez is a Queer Latina that is currently a third-year Nursing major.
+Paola Rubio Rodriguez is a Queer Latina that is currently a fourth-year Nursing major.
 She’s a major advocate for Queer, Latinx, Black, and Undocumented populations.
 She aspires to one day become a Nurse Practitioner that provides health care for marginalized groups.